 If you were born after 1970 you may think that Campagnolo is the final word when it comes to Italian bicycle components.
 However nothing is further from the truth as Italy had many great component manufacturers long before Tulio Campagnolo filed his first patent for the quick-release hub mechanism in 1933.
-Working out of the back of his father’s hardware store in those early years, Tulio’s first employee didn’t come on board until 1940 and with the second world war on the doorstop, Campagnolo and the grand tours were on hold until the fighting was over.
+Working out of the back of his father’s hardware store in those early years, Tulio’s first employee didn’t come on board until 1940 and with the second world war on the doorstop, Campagnolo was on hold until the fighting was over in 1945.
 And it was not until the 50’s that Campagnolo really hit their stride as a manufacturer with the Gran Sport derailleur, culminating almost two decades later with a full ‘gruppo’ in 1968.

 So who were the bicycle component makers before Campagnolo became the powerhouse that we know today.
-Well, there were many high-quality Italian manufacturers supplying parts to Legnano, Bianchi, Torpado, Atala, Umberto Dei and a host of other brands.
-The component manufacturers that come quickly to mind were Magistroni, Way-Assauto, Fiamme, Ambrosio, Balilla, Universal, Gnutti and Regina and they produced everything from headsets to freewheels.
-A few survived the financial ups and downs of the industry and the elimination of import tariffs, and a few live on in brand name only, but regrettably most of these great companies are now long gone.
+Well, there were many high-quality Italian manufacturers supplying parts to Legnano, Bianchi, Torpado, Atala, Maino, Umberto Dei and a host of other brands.
+The component manufacturers that first come to mind are Magistroni, Way-Assauto, Fiamme, Ambrosio, Balilla, Universal (Fratelli Pietra), Gnutti and Regina and they produced everything from cranksets to freewheels.
+A few survived the financial ups and downs of the industry and the eventual elimination of inter-European import tariffs, and a few still live on in brand name only, but regrettably most of these great companies are now long gone.

-This would be a good time to note that F.B and Campagnolo shared a small production facility in Cognin, France in 1948 to service the French market given restrictive inter-European import tariffs during those years (see trade show promotion below).
+This would be a good time to note that F.B may have shared a small production facility held by Campagnolo in Cognin, France in 1948 to service the French market given restrictive inter-European import tariffs during those years (see trade show promotion below).

-Fratelli Brivio like most component makers would engrave their products with their customer’s logo or trademark symbol so that the entire bicycle would be branded.
-This practice lasted through until the late 60’s and even Campagnolo branded their Record hubs for Legnano, Frejus, Bianchi, Cinelli and other prominent Italian brands.
-Above is a photo of a FB extralusso hub branded for Umberto Dei.
+Fratelli Brivio like most Italian component makers at that time would engrave the hubs with their customer’s logo.
+This practice lasted through until the late 60’s and even Campagnolo branded their first Record all aluminium hubs for Legnano, Frejus, Bianchi, Cinelli and others.
+Above is a photo of a F.B. extralusso hub branded for Umberto Dei.
 The image below is a listing in the 1950 catalog from Emilio Bozzi for the same hub with a solid axle.
 And below that, an advertisement for an F.B. hub with patented Campagnolo quick release lever described as being made by ‘us’, inferring Fratelli Brivio.

 Campagnolo licensed the QR skewer design to Gnutti and there was would also applear to have been some limited usage by F.B. (photo below).
 I would no be surprised if the F.B. usage was within the scope of their collaborative working relationship during those early years with Tulio Campagnolo.
-The Gnutti produced QR levers actually acknowledges the Campagnolo license whether this was by contract or to elevate the Gnutti product with customers.
+The Gnutti produced QR levers actually acknowledges the Campagnolo license as law requires.
 These were early years for Tulio Campagnolo and like most businesses starting out, even today, alliances and collaboration are necessary to get things going if your pockets aren’t too deep.
 Collaboration also brings additional experience to the table and the Brivio Brothers had their production capability as well as their patented three-piece hub design to compliment Tulio’s new QR skewers.